Skip to content

 OptionTypeDefaultDescription

-level"truecolor" | "256" | "basic" | nullauto-detectedColor support level. null disables all color.
+level"truecolor" | "256" | "ansi16" | nullauto-detectedColor support level. null disables all color.

 themeThemeLikeundefinedTheme object for token resolution